RetroReversing/retroReversing/pages/gamecube/iQueGamecube.md

 According to RGDWiki it was to be called the **iQue Box** and development stopped due to the focus switching to the upcoming Wii project [^1].

+There are no known images of any prototypes developed or any mock designs of the console case but we do have a few specifications:
+* width: 12"
+* depth: 8"
+* height: 2.5"
+* Material: UL94-V0 rated ABS plastic
+* DVD Drive: Front loading, located near the right side of the console

 This post will cover the **bb2.7z** archive leaked in July 2021.

 ## Common terms and Acronyms